NodeBE4/opinion/_posts/2022-06-27-EnclavedMicrostate.md

 'Mandarin' was applied to the scholar-bureaucrats as a whole, not the Manchus more broadly (the two were only partially intersecting).

+----- __576.2__ -----2022-06-28 16:09:31+08:00:

+> Correct me if I'm wrong but it seems your perspective comes from a Taiwanese origin?

+I'm from Hong Kong actually, but my perspective is broadly rooted in Anglophone academia in this case, which has consistently used 'Mandarin' over 'Putonghua' and continues to.

+> As far as Mandarin encompassing Hunanese, idk.

+Ack, you're right – I'd forgotten that Hunanese is a variety of Xiang and not of Mandarin; it's Hu*bei* that's a Mandarin region.

+> It's anecdotal and the source is "trust me" but I was told to call it Putonghua in English.

+Cool.
+As a part-Chinese person, 'Putonghua' is only used in certain contexts, primarily relating to Mainland China, and Mainland China does not have a monopoly on Sinitic languages.

 ### 577: [Super Sweaty Summer - Weekly Discussion Thread, June 27th, 2022](https://old.reddit.com/r/VirtualYoutubers/comments/vly1v1/super_sweaty_summer_weekly_discussion_thread_june/), submitted on 2022-06-27 23:25:24+08:00.

 ----- __577.1__ -----2022-06-28 00:55:14+08:00: